marinone94/divedeep-transformers/divedeep/topics/sequence-classification-bert/BLOG.md

 ## AG News
 Link to both Hugging Face datasets, source, and paper.
-Dataset analysis: class balance, keywords, lemmatizatio, no stopwords, etc.
+Dataset analysis: class balance, keywords, lemmatization, most common tokens, no stopwords, etc.n

 ## BERT
 Intro to the model.
 Intro to the implementation.